 Sustainable Aviation Fuel (SAF) is a next generation aviation fuel, made from sustainably sourced, renewable waste and residue raw materials.
-Neste MY Sustainable Aviation Fuel, in its neat form and over the life cycle, reduces lifecycle greenhouse gas emissions by up to 80% compared to fossil jet fuel use (calculated with established life cycle assessment LCA methodologies, among which EU RED and CORSIA).
+Neste MY Sustainable Aviation Fuel, in its neat form and over the life cycle, reduces lifecycle greenhouse gas emissions by up to 80% compared to fossil jet fuel use (calculated with established life cycle assessment (LCA) methodologies, such as CORSIA methodology).
 Neste MY Sustainable Aviation Fuel can be used as a drop-in fuel as it is compatible with existing aircraft engines and airport infrastructure, requiring no extra investment into these.
 Prior to use, Neste MY Sustainable Aviation Fuel is blended with fossil jet fuel and certified to meet ASTM jet fuel specifications.

 What is SAF made of?

 Neste's SAF is produced from 100% renewable waste and residue raw materials, such as used cooking oil and animal waste fat.
 Furthermore we are working on introducing new sustainable and certified feedstocks such as algae oil.
 Crude palm oil (CPO) is not used for the production of sustainable aviation fuel.

 Our own NEXBTL™ technology allows the use of almost any waste fat or vegetable oil in the production of Neste MY Sustainable Aviation Fuel and other renewable products.
 Neste can use over 10 different renewable raw materials in its renewable product refineries.

 Where is SAF made and what is the production capacity?